multiscale/muscle3/docs/source/fortran_api.rst

     Creates a Data object containing a byte array of the given number of bytes.

-    :p integer size: The number of bytes to allocate for the array.
+    :p integer size: The number of bytes to allocate for the array (LIBMUSCLE_size).
-    :r obj: The new Data object
+    :r obj: The new Data object.
     :rtype obj: LIBMUSCLE_Data

 .. f:function:: LIBMUSCLE_Data_create_byte_array(buf)